Children, Young People & Families Practice Programme

 £1,200 for the founding cohort.

-This fee includes all teaching days, course materials, integrated placement support, and a starter resource box to help participants begin building their own practical toolkit for CYP work.
+This fee includes all teaching days, course materials, integrated placement support, and a starter resource box to help participants begin building their own practical toolkit for therapeutic work with children, young people and families.
 This will include a range of useful resources for applied practice, including simple creative, sensory and play-based materials.

 We recognise that funding training can be a significant commitment.
 In some cases, external financial support or flexible payment arrangements may be possible, and applicants are welcome to contact us to discuss this in confidence.